Dr Al James

-(1) Work and Families: this research disrupts masculinist 'universal' economic theory through new engagements with gender inequalities, social reproduction and work-life ‘balance’; examines the precarious work-lives of working mothers and fathers using online work platforms in the UK's 'Gig Economy'; and develops more inclusive conceptions of economic ‘development’ that integrate normative questions around family-friendly working, gender equality, and social inclusion.
+(1) Gendered Digital Work-Lives: this research disrupts masculinist 'universal' economic theory through new engagements with gender inequalities, social reproduction and work-life ‘balance’; examines the precarious work-lives of working mothers and fathers using online work platforms in the 'Gig Economy'; and develops more inclusive conceptions of economic ‘development’ that integrate normative questions around family-friendly working, gender equality, and social inclusion (with funding from the ESRC and a British Academy Mid Career Fellowship).

-(4) Cultures of learning, innovation and regional development: this earlier body of research explored how corporate cultures and regional industrial cultures powerfully shape the competitive performance of workers, firms and regions; to support the development of more effective policy interventions in pursuit of greater socioeconomic prosperity and growth.
+(4) Cultures of Learning and Innovation: this earlier body of research explored how corporate cultures and regional industrial cultures powerfully shape the competitive performance of workers, firms and regions; to support the development of more effective policy interventions in pursuit of greater socioeconomic prosperity and growth (ESRC funded).

 This work is all free to download from my geoworklives research website, also ResearchGate, GoogleScholar, and Slideshare pages, please do take a look.
 And if you a looking to pursue a PhD or a Postdoc and can see a good fit with my research interests then please get in touch.
 You can see a list of my current and former PhD students here and some potential PhD topics here.

 My research has been funded by the Economic and Social Research Council, Arts and Humanities Research Council, British Academy, Nuffield Foundation, Centre for the Study of Migration, RGS-IBG, Cambridge Humanities Research Scheme, and Newcastle University Research Excellence Academy.
-I am an Economic Geography Editor for Geography Compass (2015-18), a British Academy Mid-Career Fellow (2017-18), and convenor of the Economic Geographies Research Group at Newcastle Geography.
+I have previously held positions as Economic Geography Editor for Geography Compass (2015-18), a British Academy Mid-Career Fellowship (2017-18), and convenor of the Economic Geographies Research Group at Newcastle Geography.
 Before moving to Newcastle I worked at two other international hotspots in economic geography: Queen Mary University of London (2007-16), and Cambridge University (2003-7).

 - James, A (2017).
 Work-Life Advantage: Sustaining Regional Learning and Innovation.
 RGS-IBG Book Series, Wiley-Blackwell.
 Press coverage here and here.
 Extended review (2018) by Rikard Eriksson (Umea) in Regional Studies.
 Short reviews (2017) by Trevor Barnes (UBC) and Linda McDowell (Oxford).